Division01/RallyeChambre/README.md

 Webcam needed

 Quick code to make a fun escape game activity.
 You need to have mediapipe and opencv dependencies for python.
-If you don't you can type in your commande prompt (if you have python in PATH) : pip install mediapipe pip install opencv-python
+If you don't you can type in your command prompt (if you have python in PATH) :

+pip install mediapipe

+pip install opencv-python

 Just run the code (py test-rallye.py) on a command prompt, it will connect to your webcam and show strings of bits.
 I used a dual screen, pressed alt + enter to fullscreen the command prompt and a youtube video of a waving flag on the second screen.
 The arrow icon was hidden by the full screen video.